emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

 The restrictions on linkage types, calling conventions and visibility styles apply to functions.
 In addition, the following are not supported for functions:

-* Function attributes.
+* Function attributes (either for the the function itself, its parameters or its return type).
 * Section specification.
 * Garbage collector name.
-* Parameter attributes for the return type.
+* Functions with a variable number of arguments (*vararg*).

 Aliases
 -------